This is the second half of Darkstar (Laynia Petrovna)’s character profile, to facilitate reading on smartphones.

 Why ?
 Why not just teleport like she otherwise does ?
 I struggled with that for a bit.
 Until I realised that limiting how many passengers she can teleport was a simple way to have both scenes make good sense.

 It also matches a scene where Vanguard is surprised that one of Darkstar’s successors can teleport an aircraft and a full team.
 Though, in DCH terms, Ms. Stancioff was using Warp rather than Teleport.

 Likewise, she once seems to reanimate a wrecked Sentinel robot.
 This scene was conservatively interpreted as telekinetically using the inert robot to bash her opponents.

 There’s a confusing bit of dialogue about whether she needs to have seen an area before she can teleport to it.
-In hindsight, I think that what she meant is that she could teleport to the Moon now that she knew there was an area with a breathable atmosphere.
+In hindsight, I think that what she actually meant was that she could teleport to the Moon now that she knew there was an area with a breathable atmosphere.